Gimkhana/Empirical_Analysis_FM/README.md

 ---

-### 4. MONIA Forward Rate Curve Construction
+### 4. Slides for MONIA Forward Rate Curve Construction
 **Location**: [`Applied_Research_Framework_Git/Applied_research/Money_market_research_BAM`]

-Development of forward rate model for Moroccan interbank market (MONIA) to support Bank Al-Maghrib's LIBOR transition framework.
+Development of forward rate model for Moroccan interbank market (MONIA) to support Bank Al-Maghrib's LIBOR transition framework (slides presented for undergraduate research project).

 **Insights**:
 - Construction of the forward yield curve using alternative reference rates has not seen the light of day at no central bank until now (as of July 2021).